henrik/octopress/source/_posts/2013-08-08-struct-inheritance-is-overused.markdown

 You don't inherit anything, all arguments are required, and there are no public accessors unless you explicitly declare them.

-Another option is the [Values lib](https://github.com/tcrayford/Values), which is similar to `Struct` but requires all arguments, provides public readers but not writers.
-It provides similar object identity as `Struct`.
+Another option is the [Values lib](https://github.com/tcrayford/Values), which is similar to `Struct` but requires all arguments and provides public readers but not writers.
+It has similar object identity as `Struct`.

-These are just examples of alternatives.
+These are just some options.
 Whether or not you like them, the implications of using `Struct` remain, so take that into account.